Imported Transactions: The Needs Review Workflow

 Every imported transaction has a status that tells you where it is in the review process:

-• Pending – The transaction was just imported and has not been reviewed yet.
-It may have an auto-suggested category from AI or a matching rule, but you haven’t confirmed anything.
+• Pending — The transaction was just imported and has not been reviewed yet.
+It may carry a low-confidence AI suggestion, but you haven’t confirmed anything.

-• Matched – BeeKeeper (or you) has identified which expense or income account this transaction belongs to, and possibly which vendor.
+• Matched — BeeKeeper (or you) has identified which expense or income account this transaction belongs to, and possibly which vendor.
+A matching rule moves a transaction directly to Matched.
 It is ready to be accepted.

 • Journaled — You have accepted the transaction and BeeKeeper created a journal entry for it.
 This transaction is now part of your official books.

-Your goal is to move every transaction from Pending to either Journaled or Ignored.
+Your goal is to move every transaction from Pending to Journaled.

 Reviewing Transactions